SaxionMechatronics/smartnav-dataset/docs/deployment.md

 ### 4.3.4 LeGO-LOAM Algorithm

 FASTLIO algorithm has proven to be a strong option when it comes to localization of the robots in relatively small areas, however, it still exhibits similar limitations of Odometry algorithms when it come to larger pavements.
 We have demonstrated this in the following figure, an experiment where the robot starts from a certain position in an outdoor environment (bottom-right corner of the image), paved a relatively large path and came back to the same spot.
-We processed the recorded data (the `sidewalk_ground_1` sequence in SMARTNav dataset) using differnt algorithms and drew the estimated trajectories on a satellite map.
+We processed the recorded data (the `sidewalk_ground_1` sequence in SMARTNav dataset) using different algorithms and draw the estimated trajectories on a satellite map.
 You can clearly see that the the visual odometry coming from VINS (yellow trajectory) has ended up tens of meters away from where it was supposed to be.
 FASTLIO (purple one), does a far better job but still the start and end do not completely match, with few meters error at the end.

 <div style="display:flex; flex-wrap:wrap; gap:8px; justify-content:center; align-items:flex-start">
   <img src="images/sidewalk_ground_1_map.png" alt="1" style="width:40%">